Variance bounding of delayed-acceptance kernels: Background, notation and motivation

 \section{Background, notation and motivation}

 Throughout this article all Markov chains are assumed to be on a statespace $(\setX,\setF)$, with $\setX\subseteq \mathbb{R}^d$ Lebesgue measurable, and $\setF$ the $\sigma$-algebra of all Lebesgue-measurable sets in $\setX$.
-The target distribution for all Markov chains is $\pi$, which is assumed to have a density $\pi(x)$ with respect to Lebesgue measure.
+The target and surrogate distributions are denoted by $\pi$ and $\pihat$, respectively, and they are assumed to have densities of $\pi(x)$ and $\pihat(x)$ with respect to Lebesgue measure.